stackhpc/stackhpc-kayobe-config/doc/source/operations/octavia.rst

 Introduction to Octavia
 =======================

-Octavia is known as an *operator-scaled* load balancing service.
+Octavia is known as an *operator-scaled* load balancing service, whose primary goal is to distribute incoming network traffic, destined for a single VM, across multiple VMs instead;
+thus preventing overloading the VM and improving the overall performance of the VM's outbound service.

+For more information on Octavia, please refer to the `official documentation <https://docs.openstack.org/octavia/latest/reference/introduction.html>`_.

 .. _Deploying Octavia: